-While reductions to groundwater will benefit the spring system, it is uncertain to know with precision how those reductions will impact the necessary reductions at the springs.
-DEP will continue to monitor the springs to better understand the benefits from the policies, and implemented projects and management strategies within the springshed.
+Springs systems are complex, particularly because of the karst geology where conduits or fractures can impact the relative conveyance of water to the spring vents.
+In some areas, water can take decades to travel to the spring vent, but in others it can reach the spring vent in a matter of weeks or months.
+Due to the delayed impact projects may have on water quality at the spring vent, DEP will continue to monitor groundwater stations throughout the BMAP and the springs to better understand the benefits from the policies, implemented projects and management strategies within the springshed.
 The BMAP is designed to achieve 80% of the load reductions to the spring vent by 2033 and 100% by 2038.
 DEP will evaluate progress towards these milestones and will report to the Governor and Florida Legislature annually.
 Assessment of progress toward these milestones must be conducted every five years and revisions to the BMAP must be made as appropriate.
 BMAPs use an adaptive management approach that allows for incremental load reductions through the implementation of projects and management strategies; however, the restoration target, the TMDL, remains the same.
 If needed, policies and management strategies will be adjusted to ensure the target spring vent concentrations are achieved.
-This may include requiring additional management strategies or expanding the area to which the existing OSTDS remediation policies apply.
-Any such change would be incorporated into a future updated BMAP through a formal adoption process.
+This may include requiring additional management strategies or expanding the area to which the existing OSTDS remediation policies apply, and any such change would be incorporated into a future updated BMAP through a formal adoption process.

 Cost estimates were provided by stakeholders for more than 50% of the projects and management actions listed in the BMAP.
-The total estimated cost for these projects exceeds \$106 million.
-Approximately \$46 million have been expended to date on completed projects.
-While stakeholders are required to implement additional projects listed in the BMAP, accurate cost estimates have not yet been developed for every project.
+For projects where cost estimates were provided, the total estimated cost exceeds \$106 million.
+Of the total estimated cost, approximately \$46 million has been expended to date on completed projects.
+While stakeholders are required to implement additional projects listed in the BMAP, accurate cost estimates have not been developed for every project.
 The total cost estimate for all projects referenced in the BMAP is unknown until more cost information is provided.
-By the next 5-year BMAP milestone, stakeholders are anticipated to achieve additional reductions in annual nutrient loadings to the Crystal River/Kings Bay Basin, including 212,651 pounds of total nitrogen (TN), based on conservative estimates of the planned and underway projects listed to date.
+By the next 5-year BMAP milestone, stakeholders are projected to achieve additional reductions in annual nutrient loadings to the Crystal River/Kings Bay Basin, including 212,651 pounds of total nitrogen (TN), based on estimates of the planned and underway projects listed to date.